nickadam/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolGroupMember.md

 ### Microsoft.Online.Administration.GroupMember
 This cmdlet returns objects that contain the following information:

 * CommonName.
-The common name of the group.
+The common name of the member.

 * DisplayName.
-The display name of the group.
+The display name of the member.

 * EmailAddress.
-The primary email address of the group (for MailEnabled groups only).
+The UserPrincipalName of the member.

 * GroupMemberType.
-The group type (SecurityGroup, Distributionlist, or MailEnabledSecurityGroup).
+The group type (SecurityGroup, Distributionlist, MailEnabledSecurityGroup, or User).

 * ObjectId.
-The unique ID of the group.
+The unique ID of the member.

 ## NOTES